cferdinandi/kelp-commons/README.md

 ## Credits

-It was inspired by the [n8n Sustainable Use license](https://github.com/n8n-io/n8n/blob/master/LICENSE.md) and the [Kirby CMS license](https://getkirby.com/license/2025-03-18).
+It was inspired by the [n8n Sustainable Use license](https://github.com/n8n-io/n8n/blob/master/LICENSE.md), the [Kirby CMS license](https://getkirby.com/license/2025-03-18), and the [Ethical Source project](https://ethicalsource.dev).

 You are free to remix and adapt the text of this license to your own project under the [CC BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).